Texas FAQ

 Internet: Strong internet connections capable of supporting sustained video conferencing.

-Age Appropriate Academic Habits: Ability to focus on computer-based work for 30-45 minutes at a time.
+Age-Appropriate Academic Habits: Ability to focus on computer-based work for 30-45 minutes at a time.

 What are the uniform requirements?